LordLeXaT/esphome-m5stamplc/README.md

 ## Arduino Vs. ESP-IDF Compilation

 An alternative [config-esp-idf.yaml](config-esp-idf.yaml) is provided demonstrating how to compile the project using the esp-idf framework.
-Using the Arduino framework will result in faster compilation time but larger RAM and Flash usage.
+Using the Arduino framework will result in faster compilation time but larger RAM and Flash size.
 Using the ESP-IDF framework will result in slower compilation time but more efficient use of RAM and smaler Flash size.
 [Configuration.yaml](configuration.yaml) uses Arduino, config-esp-idf.yaml uses ESP-IDF.

 Arduino: